Australian Rotary Health

 More information about Australian Rotary Health

-Join Rotary on Friday, 4 August 2017 at the Rotary NSW Emergency Services Community Awards in acknowledging and celebrating outstanding Community Service of NSW Emergency Service Members or make a donation towards the scholarship.
-To learn more click here.
+Join Rotary on Friday, 1st June, 2018 at the Rotary Districts and Clubs of NSW and ACT Emergency Services Community Awards (RESCA) in acknowledging and celebrating outstanding Community Service of NSW and ACT Emergency Service Members.